Gjon Kastrioti: Administration

 Collecting the custom duties from Ragusan traders, exporting the grain, and trading with salt were important sources of income for Gjon Kastrioti.

 The Venetian Republic attempted to introduce its own units of measure on marketplaces in Scutari, Durazo, and Alessio since the beginning of 1410.
 This intention caused confusion, which was a reason for Gjon Kastrioti to complain through his envoys in Venice.
 In January 1410, the Venetians accepted Gjon's demands to measure grain and other products exported by him the way they had previously been measured.

 Based on the order of the despot of Serbia, when they would travel from Ragusa to Prizren, they had to use the route through Shkodër in Albania Veneta, and the Kastrioti's land instead of the previous route through the land under the control of the small feudal lords and highland tribes of Montenegro.
-With that letter, Gjon informed merchants from Dubrovnik that they were granted safe conduct when passing through regions under his control on their way from Šufadaj to Prizren.
+With that letter, Gjon informed merchants from Dubrovnik that they were granted safe conduct when passing through regions under his control on their way from Shufada to Prizren.
 In March 1422, Gjon asked Venice to allow Ragusan traders to travel to his territory in Sufaday through Alessio instead of Scutari, which was allowed starting in August.

-After the death of Balša in 1421, the Venetians promised to allow Kastrioti to collect the salt produced in Durres.
+After the death of Balša in 1421, the Venetians promised to allow Kastrioti to collect the salt produced in Durrës.
 Because of the reduced production, Venice did not respect its promise.
 Gjon tried to avoid the monopoly of the Venetian Republic and built his own salt evaporation ponds.
-In 1424, the Venetians forced him to destroy all of them because they noticed some of their convoys directed to collect salt in Durres never appeared there.
+In 1424, the Venetians forced him to destroy all of them because they noticed some of their convoys directed to collect salt in Durrës never appeared there.
 At the beginning of the 15th century, Šufaday (an important former marketplace on the Adriatic Sea, near Lezhë) was a possession of the Jonima family, and in 1428 it was under Gjon's control.
-At that time, the region of Šufadaj was rich with forests, and the wood was transported through its port to Ragusa.
-On 17 August 1428, Gjon complained through his representatives in Venice because he was not allowed to collect salt in Durres.
+At that time, the region of Shufada was rich with forests, and the wood was transported through its port to Ragusa.
+On 17 August 1428, Gjon complained through his representatives in Venice because he was not allowed to collect salt in Durrës.

 Religion

 His religion was directly influenced by the international balance of political powers.
 It is believed that a popular saying in southern Albania, "Where the sword is, there lies religion" (Ku është shpata, është feja) has originated from Gjon Kastrioti.
 When he was an ally of Venice in 1407–1410, he was a Roman Catholic.
-After he allied himself with Stefan Lazarević, despot of the Serbian Despotate in the period 1419–1426, he converted to Orthodoxy, and in 1431 he was converted to Islam because he was a vassal of the Ottoman Empire.
+After he allied himself with Stefan Lazarević, despot of the Serbian Despotate in the period 1419–1426, he converted to Eastern Orthodoxy, and in 1431 he was converted to Islam because he was a vassal of the Ottoman Empire.